impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ah-content.md

 So the above output is what we pass to `eval`.
 It sets a bunch of variables, which (if we skip ahead a bit) we see are referenced in the subsequent `sed` command (see below), as well as in `Makefile.in`.
 We'll find out later that the purpose of the `sed` command is to insert the above variable values into `Makefile.in`, and then use that updated `Makefile.in` to generate a file named `Makefile`.
 From there, we can run the `make` command and build our faster `realpath` function.

 We're also going to skip the discussion of what each variable is responsible for in the Makefile.
-If you're curious about that, check out [this link](https://web.archive.org/web/20220716090040/https://tiswww.case.edu/php/chet/readline/README){:target="_blank" rel="noopener"}, which defines what most of the variables do.
+If you're curious about that, check out [this link](https://web.archive.org/web/20220716090040/https://tiswww.case.edu/php/chet/readline/README){:target="_blank" rel="noopener" }, which defines what most of the variables do.

 ### Generating the Makefile